Our Classification Methodology

 Industry Classification Review Team

-The NAICS and SIC classification methodology documented on this page is governed and maintained by the SICCODE.com Industry Classification Review Team specialists with direct experience in regulatory reporting, economic analysis, data governance, compliance, and business activity classification.
+The NAICS and SIC classification methodology documented on this page is reviewed in coordination with the SICCODE.com Industry Classification Review Team.
+The team includes specialists in regulatory reporting, economic analysis, data governance, compliance, and business activity classification.

 - Ginger Logel - Regulatory & Industry Codes Analyst · manufacturing, distribution, and industrial sector classification

-- Mark McNulty — Senior Industry Classification Specialist · services, healthcare, banking, and KYC/AML compliance workflows
+- Mark McNulty - Senior Industry Classification Specialist · services, healthcare, banking, and underwriting-related workflows

 - Craig Patrick - Economic & Industry Research Analyst · sector-level trend analysis and policy alignment